 Responding to complaints made within YST affiliates in Tanzania

 YST Project Manager is responsible for responding to complaints.
 Raise the matter verbally or in writing with them.
 If a concern is raised verbally to anyone who works for YST, that person must put it in writing to their manager within 24 hours, or as soon as they are physically able to do so.

-If the complaint is about the YST Project Manager, complaints should be directed to the The Executive Director as appropriate.
+If the complaint is about the YST Project Manager, complaints should be directed to the Board Chairman or as appropriate.

 Any concerns raised will be treated with the absolute confidentiality and without delay.

 If there appears to be a situation of abuse in a partner organization, the Project Manager should report the issue to the Board of the partner organisation and ask for a follow up report.
 Failure by the partner organisation to address allegations of child abuse should lead to a withdrawal or funding and a termination of the partnering relationship.

 Complaints of this nature raised from outside the organization should be resolved using the formal complaints procedures: